cstar-lang/cstar/README.md

 - As a love letter from me to Bash, Perl and other scripting languages, the language features a lot of glob extensions which are intended to ease a programmer's job.

 ## Compiler
-Basic C\* compiler is written in Perl.
+Basic C\* compiler is written in D.

 I don't want to create a giant like gcc or clang.
 Just a simple compiler.

 Code of C\* is compiled directly to ELF binary, because of speed.
 Optional method is compiling to NASM, GAS or C and then to binary

-Only supported architecture now for direct compiling (each except through C) is x86_64 and i*86.
+Only supported architecture now for direct compiling (each except through C) is x86_64 and i386.
 It is possible that in the future more architectures will be supported.

+## More info
+Will be added soon.

 ## Building
 See [building.md](building.md).

 ## What if you want to involve in the project?
-Then great!
+That's great!
 I will be really thankful if anyone would like to help me with this project.
-If you know Perl and know how computer languages work then you're welcome :-).
+If you know D and know how computer languages work then you're welcome :-).
-Check out the coding style, make friends with the code and you can act.
+Check out the coding style, make friendship with the code and you can act.
 I accept changes as pull requests.

 ## License